PandaWhisperer/meteor-yelp-clone/README.md

 ![](images/meteor-test-placesearch.png)

 Looks like we're good to go.
 Now before we move on to the next step, let's just clean up the code a little bit.
-As you may have noticed, the two pairs of tests we wrote look awefully similar.
+As you may have noticed, the two pairs of tests we wrote look awfully similar.

 From the first pair, we can extract the following helper (which we'll store in `imports/ui/test-helpers.js`: